rajendrag/rconnector/README.md

         <property name="timeoutInSec" value="${r.script.timeout:900}"></property>
     </bean>

-Inject in your Service You could either Autowire it or provide a setter method
+Inject in your Service You could either Autowire it or provide a setter method (or create a new instance)

     @Autowired private RConnectionHandler rConnectionHandler;